openresty/lua-nginx-module/README.markdown

     --with-ld-opt="-L/path/to/lib -Wl,--whole-archive -lmyluafiles -Wl,--no-whole-archive"
 ```

 where `/path/to/lib` is the path of the directory containing the `libmyluafiles.a` file.
-It should be noted that the linker option `--while-archive` is required here because otherwise our archive will be skipped because no symbols in our archive are mentioned in the main parts of the nginx executable.
+It should be noted that the linker option `--whole-archive` is required here because otherwise our archive will be skipped because no symbols in our archive are mentioned in the main parts of the nginx executable.

 [Back to TOC](#table-of-contents)